 The police will try to make you feel as if you must show up for a police interview.
 However, you are not legally required to go.
 That being said, if you fail to appear there is a possibility that the police will locate and arrest you.
 In which case, they’ll get their interview anyway.

 Addressing this question is one of the first benefits ways a lawyer will help.
 Your criminal defence lawyer can call the police on your behalf.
 During this call, they can determine whether or not you need to go to the police interview.

-That being said, your lawyer will usually advise that you do not give a statement.
+That being said, your lawyer will usually advise that you do not give a statement and remain silent.